-Stay warm and dry on the trails with Helly Hansen hiking gear including the Verglas 3L Shell Jacket, Lifaloft Hooded Insulator Jacket, and Vanir Hybrid Pants
+Stay warm and dry on the trails with Helly Hansen hiking gear including the Verglas 3L Shell Jacket and Lifaloft Hooded Insulator Jacket.

 Good hiking gear is essential to keeping warm (or cool) and dry on the trails no matter the season.
 We recommend carrying a shell and puffy jacket year-round, and wearing a breathable, moisture-wicking top and abrasion-resistant hiking pants so you will be prepared for sudden weather changes.
-Recently, we have been testing Helly Hansen’s Verglas 3L Shell Jacket, Lifaloft Hooded Insulator Jacket, and Vanir Hybrid Pants.
+Recently, we have been testing Helly Hansen’s Verglas 3L Shell Jacket and Lifaloft Hooded Insulator Jacket.
 Here’s how they measured up!
 (Spoiler: Their hiking gear is just as amazing as their ski wear!)

 Disclosures: 1.
-Helly Hansen provided jackets for review purposes and a discount on the hiking pants, but all words and opinions are my own.
+Helly Hansen provided jackets for review purposes, but all words and opinions are my own.
 2. This story contains affiliate links through which I may earn a small commission at no extra cost to you.
 Thank you for supporting our website!

 Helly Hansen Verglas 3L Shell Jacket

-Helly Hansen Verglas 3L Shell Jacket in Skagen Blue (also available in Forest Green)
+Helly Hansen Verglas 3L Shell Jacket in Skagen Blue (also available in Trooper, Lav Green, and Black)

 We love that the Helly Hansen Verglas 3L Shell Jacket is waterproof, windproof, and breathable and has all thoughtful details you’d expect of a high-quality shell jacket: